mako-framework/docs/03_command_line/02_commands.md

 		}
 	}

-If don't want to wait for the command to finish then you can start a background process using the `fireAndForget` method.
+If you don't want to wait for the command to finish then you can start a background process using the `fireAndForget` method.

 	<?php